UC Berkeley Business Air Travel Carbon Mitigation Program

 • The fee is only assessed to eligible air travel trips that are funded by UC- managed dollars.

-• The fees correspond roughly with the cost of carbon in the current California Cap & Trade program and the average emissions of a domestic and international Berkeley air trip.
-To keep pace with the rising cost of carbon, following year 3 of the program, the fee will be raised to $11 and $26 and periodically thereafter.
+• The fees correspond roughly with the cost of carbon in the current California Cap & Trade program and with the average emissions of a domestic and international Berkeley air trip.
+To keep pace with the rising cost of carbon, following year 3 of the program, the fees will be raised to $11 and $26.
+The fees will increase periodically thereafter.

 All campus units: The carbon mitigation fee is assessed to trips booked with unrestricted funds via the travel report system.
 This assessment began in October 2022.
-When the travel report (via the Travel Office reporting system) is submitted for air travel trips booked with unrestricted funds, the fee ($10 for domestic trips, $25 for offshore/international trips) is assessed to the chartstring that the air travel was booked with.
+Upon submission of the travel report (via the Travel Office reporting system) for air travel trips booked with unrestricted funds, the fee ($10 for domestic trips, $25 for offshore/international trips) is assessed.
+The fee corresponds to the chartstring used for booking the air travel.

-Fees collected from the UC Berkeley Air Travel Carbon Mitigation Program will be invested on-campus for innovative and necessary projects and will benefit many members of the UC Berkeley community!
-Funded projects are selected by their carbon and energy conservation benefits along with other criteria such as contributions to improved collaboration and inclusion in campus sustainability.
-The Office of Sustainability manages the fund, including selecting projects and tracking progress.
+Fees collected from the UC Berkeley Air Travel Carbon Mitigation Program are invested for innovative and necessary campus projects.
+Projects are selected for their carbon and energy conservation benefits, their contributions to improved collaboration and inclusion in campus sustainability, and other criteria.
+The Office of Sustainability manages the fund, selects projects, and tracks projects’ progress.

 This program allows UC Berkeley to implement innovative and necessary projects that otherwise have limited funding sources.
-Some of these projects will save the campus money, particularly those that reduce energy use or the need to travel.
+Some of these projects–particularly those that reduce energy use or the need to travel–will save the campus money.

-• Promoting alternative methods to meet or travel other than air (e.g., funding video conferencing licenses, equipment for hybrid meetings on campus)
+• Promoting alternatives to traveling for meetings (e.g. funding video conferencing licenses, equipment for hybrid meetings on campus)

-• Other carbon reduction initiatives such as behavioral or communications campaigns
+• Other carbon reduction initiatives such as communications for behavioral campaigns

-Projects will be selected based on carbon savings and other criteria listed in the Project Scoring Matrix, including equity and collaboration.
+Projects will be selected based on criteria listed in the Project Scoring Matrix, including carbon savings, equity and collaboration.

-Projects will be scored based on the following criteria, weighted to prioritize carbon savings.
+Projects are scored based on the following criteria, weighted to prioritize carbon savings.

 • CO2 reduced: Project demonstrates quantitatively and qualitatively verifiable short and long- term GHG reductions of the overall campus footprint

-• Innovation: Project is novel in concept, idea, or process that can revolutionize campus decarbonization
+• Innovation: Project is novel in concept, idea, or process to revolutionize campus decarbonization

-• Engagement: Project includes long- term strategy to maximize awareness of project’s benefits through specific means and mediums to a wide- ranging audience
+• Engagement: Project includes long-term strategy to maximize awareness of benefits, through specific means/mediums, to a wide-ranging audience

 • Diversity & Equity: Project includes social benefits for a wide population and advances campus diversity and environmental justice**